dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 <img src="/assets/8/2004.gif" width="300"> <img src="/assets/8/2005.gif" width="300">

-<em> Several videos along with their ground truth label, predicted label (with the confidence degree).
+<em> Several videos along with their ground truth label and the predicted label (with the confidence degree).
 1) Correct prediction of "kiss class" with network attending to faces of kissing people.
-2)  Correct prediction of "pushup" with network attending to the body of the man.
-3) Correct prediction of "ride_bike" with network attending to the bike.
+2)  Correct prediction of "pushup" with network attending to the body of the athlete.
+3) Correct prediction of "ride_bike" class, with network attending to the bike.
 Note that when the bike is not seen anymore, the network is confused.
-It produces wrong predictions and is not sure where to "look at".
-4) Correct prediction of "brush_hair" with network attending to hand with brush.</em>
+The confidence drops, it produces wrong predictions and is not sure where to "look at".
+4) Correct prediction of "brush_hair" with network attending to the hand with a brush.</em>

 ##### ConvALSTM